Mayko Nguyen

-Mayko Nguyen is a Canadian actress of Vietnamese descent.
-She was born on April 19, 1980 in Vancouver, Canada.
-She has appeared in ReGenesis, Rookie Blue, Killjoys, and Hudson and Rex.
+Mayko Nguyen is a Canadian actress.
+She has appeared in ReGenesis, Rookie Blue, Killjoys, Titans and Hudson & Rex.

-Career
+Early life

+Nguyen grew up in Vancouver, British Columbia, Canada and currently lives in Toronto.

 Nguyen has had lead and recurring roles on a variety of television series, including Bloodletting and Miraculous Cures, Cracked and Slasher.
 Nguyen's most notable television roles are Mayko Tran on ReGenesis, Sue Tran on Rookie Blue and Delle Seyah Kendry on Killjoys.
+Currently she stars in the Citytv show Hudson & Rex, a serial police drama where she plays a police forensicist.

-Nguyen's film work includes Going the Distance, The Last New Year and Below Her Mouth.
+Nguyen's film work includes Going the Distance, The Last New Year, and Below Her Mouth.

-Nguyen is also a stage actress, and performed in The Unending during the 2016 Toronto Fringe Festival, and Salt-Water Moon in the spring of 2016.
+Nguyen is also a stage actress, and performed in The Unending during the 2016 Toronto Fringe Festival and David French's two hander play, Salt-Water Moon in the spring of 2016.
+Salt-Water Moon went on to be named "Best Toronto Theatre Production of the Decade" by NOW Magazine.

-Starting 2019, she also stars in the Citytv show Hudson & Rex, a serial police drama where a police detective has a German Shepherd as a partner.
-Her character is the coroner and occasionally goes out on cases.
+Nguyen's voice work includes video games Far Cry New Dawn and Far Cry 5.
+She also voices Ms. Furi in Spin Master's animated Netflix series Unicorn Academy.

+In 2008, Nguyen was nominated at the ACTRA awards for "Outstanding Female Performance" for her role as Mayko Tran in ReGenesis, and nominated for "Best Lead in a Drama Series" at the Canadian Screen Awards consecutively in 2023 and 2024 for her role as Sarah in Hudson & Rex.